Dre Campbell Farm

 Many crops can be planted together with carrots.
 The most popular pairs are lettuce and radishes.

-Consider planting broccoli with other crops, like sage and celery.
+Consider planting broccoli alongside other crops, such as sage and celery.
 Basil, garlic, dill, and onions are good, too.

 Pepper is another vegetable that thrives well with a variety of other plants.